shankar1955/Smart-Rehab-Companion/README.md

 ---

-## License

-MIT License (or specify appropriate license as preferred for academic and open hardware projects)

----

 ## Contact

 **Team: The Electronic Brigade**
 Chennai Institute of Technology, Chennai, India
-For queries or collaborations: principal@citchennai.net
+For queries or collaborations: shankarm.eee2023@citchennai.net

 ---